McMaster Arts and Science: Admissions

-In addition to the completion of these courses and the submission of an application, the program requires that applicants complete a supplementary application, which is due each year on the 1st of February.
+In addition to the completion of these courses and the submission of an application, the program requires that applicants complete a supplementary application, which is due each year on 1 February.
 The supplementary application enables the program to learn more about the applicant and their ideas, interests, and activities.
 Each year, the Arts and Science Program receives over 800 applications.
 The program prides itself in ensuring that all supplementary applications are read thoroughly and given equal consideration.

 Curriculum/Structure

 Arts & Science stresses the development of skills in writing, speaking, research, and critical and quantitative reasoning.
 Its curriculum also aims to provide a foundational university-level knowledge base in the natural sciences and the social thought of the Western world.
 The program's small size facilitates its strong sense of community and interdisciplinary learning, with students taking a diverse range of courses through their four years.
 Many of the students specialize in a field by completing a combined honours in addition to the Arts and Science program requirements (effectively a double major).
 Some combined honours require a fifth year of study, unless the student takes courses during summer school or an "overload" course complement.
 Many students go on to pursue higher learning through either graduate or professional school, or take job opportunities.